 The proposal offers many loopholes for brokers to use to their advantage to continually dupe their clients.
 One of these loopholes is an exemption request that brokerage firms will be sending out at some point next year.
 If a written response to this exemption request is not received, that will be considered giving consent for them to do whatever they recommend.
 We will be tracking this proposal and informing our readers of any ongoing developments.

 At American Dream Investing, we do our own research and don’t rely on financial advisers to make decisions for us, which has contributed greatly to our success.
-Our Private Class members have exclusive access to information about every trade we make and decide for themselves whether they’d like to pursue a similar course.
+Our Members have exclusive access to information about every trade we make and decide for themselves whether they’d like to pursue a similar course.